-On the Occasion of the FrancoTech Exhibition, Bpi France, Sawari Ventures, and Flat6Labs Sign a Memorandum of Understanding
+On the Occasion of the Francotech Exhibition, BPI France, Sawari Ventures, and Flat6Labs Sign a Memorandum of Understanding

-During the FrancoTech exhibition held on October 3 and 4, 2024, at Station F in Paris, alongside the Francophonie Summit, Bpifrance, Sawari Ventures, and Flat6Labs (www.Flat6Labs.com) announce the signing of a memorandum of understanding aimed at strengthening ties between Africa, Europe, and the Middle East to better support Francophone and African entrepreneurs in their development across the three continents.
+The signing of the memorandum between Bpifrance, Sawari Ventures, and Flat6Labs took place within the framework of the FrancoTech exhibition for Francophonie and Innovation at Station F in Paris, alongside the Francophonie SummitCAIRO, EGYPT - EQS Newswire - 10 October 2024 - During the FrancoTech exhibition held on October 3 and 4, 2024, at Station F in Paris, alongside the Francophonie Summit, Bpifrance, Sawari Ventures, and Flat6Labs announce the signing of a memorandum of understanding aimed at strengthening ties between Africa, Europe, and the Middle East to better support Francophone and African entrepreneurs in their development across the three continents.

 The signing of the memorandum between Bpifrance, Sawari Ventures, and Flat6Labs took place within the framework of the FrancoTech exhibition for Francophonie and Innovation at Station F in Paris, alongside the Francophonie Summit.
 Innovation is one of Bpifrance's strategic priorities, from supporting R&D to strengthening the capital of innovative companies.
 This memorandum highlights the importance of innovation for all parties and the strategic significance of Francophone Africa for Sawari Ventures, which opened a new office in Dakar, Senegal, this year, in addition to its offices in Casablanca and Cairo.